 - meeting other parents who are providing a combination of home and traditional school environments.

 We have small classes emphasizing cooperative learning, and a rigorous curriculum emphasizing environmental education.
-Our students are creative and grow intellectually each day.
+Our students are encouraged to be creative and grow intellectually each day.
 Our faculty has many years of experience working with children, and work tirelessly and with tremendous energy, care, and commitment.